mggg/ecological-inference/paper/paper.md

 Several R libraries implementing different ecological inference methods exist, such as `ei` [@ei], `eiCompare` [@eiCompare], `eiPack` [@eiPack], and `RxCEcolInf` [@RxCEcolInf].
 In addition to presenting a Python-based option that researchers who primarily use Python may appreciate, `PyEI` incorporates the following key features and characteristics.

 First, the Bayesian hierarchical methods implemented in `PyEI` rest on modern probabilistic programming tooling [@salvatier2016probabilistic] and gradient-based MCMC methods such as the No U-Turn Sampler (NUTS) [@hoffman2014no].
 Using NUTS where possible should allow for faster convergence than existing implementations that rest primarily on Metropolis-Hastings and Gibbs sampling steps.
 Effective sample size is a measure of how the variance of the mean of drawn samples compare to the variance of i.i.d. samples from the posterior distribution [@BDA3].
-In Metropolis-Hastings, the number of evaluations of the log-posterior required for a given effective sample size scales linearly with the dimensionality of the parameter space, while in Hamiltonian Monte Carlo approaches such as NUTS, the the number of required evaluations of the gradient of the the log-posterior scales only as the fourth root of the dimension [@neal2011mcmc].
+In Metropolis-Hastings, the number of evaluations of the log-posterior required for a given effective sample size scales linearly with the dimensionality of the parameter space, while in Hamiltonian Monte Carlo approaches such as NUTS, the number of required evaluations of the gradient of the the log-posterior scales only as the fourth root of the dimension [@neal2011mcmc].

  Second, integration with the existing tools `PyMC3` [@salvatier2016probabilistic] and ArviZ [@arviz_2019] makes the results amenable to state of the art diagnostics (e.g. convergence diagostics) and some reasonable checks are automatically performed.